Hakim-akbary37/appium-mobile-automation/README.md

 ### Test Execution Flow
 The test will:
-1. Launch the QATestApp
+1. Launch the app in /apps directory
-2. Perform login if required (using configured credentials)
+2. Handles the first install/launch screen (native app permission handled)
 3. Navigate to the registration page
 4. Fill out the registration form with valid data:
-   - Name: Hakim
-   - Email: hakim@akbary.com
+   - country: ConfigManager.getRegisterCountry()
-   - Phone: 123456
+   - Phone: ConfigManager.getRegisterPhone()
-5. Subscribe to newsletter
-6. Submit the registration
+5. Tap verify phone number button
+6. Assert phone number on the screen against phone number used in test data (Configmanager.getRegisterPhone)

 ## 🔍 Framework Components